vitormicillo/laravel_docker/README.md

  * [Mail Hog](https://github.com/mailhog/MailHog)

 **Notes:**
-- These below commands are for Linux and Mac environment, for Windows is necessary to have WSL
+- These below commands are tested with Linux Ubuntu/Debian, for Windows is necessary to have WSL
 - Is up to you to rename your project folder name .
 - On your file **docker-compose** the parameters  **DB_HOST**, **CACHE_DRIVER**, **REDIS_HOST** must have the same name as your container.
 Docker automatically references and identifies the IP of the container and adds it to the environment variable of the .env, so it's enough to just put the container name instead of the ip.